Blond Angel case: Unity and diversity in European media

-With regard to the Irish case, Ryan Erfani-Ghettani pointed out that, prior to this inflexion, the press, influenced by the Greek case, had indeed succeeded in creating a self-sustaining hysteria, with rumor-driven actions by the authorities becoming evidence of the reality of the abductions; and that Emily Logan's report had also reminded the media of their obligations, notably in terms of privacy protection (the released little girl had not been able to return to her home besieged by journalists).
+With regards to the Irish case, Erfani-Ghettani pointed out that, prior to this inflexion, the press, influenced by the Greek case, had indeed succeeded in creating a self-sustaining hysteria, with rumour-driven actions by the authorities becoming evidence of the reality of the abductions; and that Emily Logan's report had also reminded the media of their obligations, notably in terms of privacy protection (the child had not been able to return to her home besieged by journalists).

 Portrayals and attitudes towards the Roma

 Racial background of the "Blond Angel" image

 La Petite Bohémienne (c.
 1505), painting by Boccaccio Boccaccino (Musée des Offices).

 For historian and political scientist Henri Deleersnijder, the case provided an example of the particularly abusive generalizations that fuel hostility towards the Romani.
-In Daniel Bonvoisin's view, the magnitude of the affair also provided an ideal opportunity to analyze the media discourse on these populations.
-He pointed out that it had its origins in a rumor which, like the one in Orléans, combined the theme of kidnapping with a racist slant: non-Romani children, as evidenced by the color of their hair and eyes, were allegedly kidnapped by Romanis, for whom this was a habitual activity.
+In Daniel Bonvoisin's view, the magnitude of the affair also provided an ideal opportunity to analyse the media discourse on these populations.
+He pointed out that it had its origins in a rumour that combined the theme of kidnapping with a racist slant: non-Romani children, as evidenced by the colour of their hair and eyes, were allegedly kidnapped by Romanis, for whom this was a habitual activity.
 Thus, by subscribing to the police hypothesis of the kidnapping, a large part of the European press subscribed to the prejudices on which it was based, and the media hype revealed first and foremost the racial background that structures the imaginary world of the Romani.
 In the words of Zeljko Jovanovic, the handling of the case showed "how quickly Europe can lapse into racist hysteria".

-In Libération, Patrick McGuinness highlighted the thinly veiled racism conveyed by the nickname "Blond Angel" given to the little girl, the unspoken fact being that she is surrounded by "black demons".
-For paleoanthropologist Silvana Condemi, writing in the same newspaper, implying that a little girl cannot belong to its population simply on the basis of her physical appearance, or then qualifying her blondness as a "defect in the genes coming from her parents", is still to maintain the idea of homogeneous, "pure", non-mixed populations settled on their soil since the dawn of time.
-This concept can be compared to the one used by the Nazis when, systematizing earlier censuses and supported by the pretentious scientific work of Robert Ritter and Eva Justin, they used anthropometric measurements of the skull and face to distinguish between "pure Gypsies" and "mixed Gypsies".
-Paradoxically, their results, which were to justify the worst persecutions, revealed a very high level of "miscegenation" among the German Gypsy population.
+Writing for Libération, Patrick McGuinness highlighted the thinly veiled racism conveyed by the nickname "Blond Angel" given to the girl, the unspoken fact being that she was surrounded by "black demons".
+For paleoanthropologist Silvana Condemi, writing for the same newspaper, implying that a child cannot belong to its population simply on the basis of their physical appearance, or then qualifying their blondness as a "defect in the genes coming from her parents", is still to maintain the idea of homogeneous, "pure", non-mixed populations settled on their soil since the dawn of time.
+This concept can be compared to the racist ideology used by the Nazis in the years leading up to and during World War II, when, systematising earlier censuses and supported by the pretentious scientific work of Robert Ritter and Eva Justin, they used anthropometric measurements of the skull and face to distinguish between "pure Gypsies" and "mixed Gypsies".
+Paradoxically, their results, which were to justify the worst persecutions during that time, revealed a very high level of "miscegenation" among the German Gypsy population.
 No population can ever be free of a biological variability that is the product of its history, its movements, its relations with others and with its environment.
-Which means, for example, that it's perfectly possible to be Romani and blonde.
+Which means, for example, that is perfectly possible to be Romani and blonde.